-MS Exchange Server has two fundamental components, i.e., Information store and the JET database engine.
-The Information store consists of two databases, namely 'Priv.edb' and 'Pub.edb'.
-The private information store database (Priv.edb) is responsible for managing user mailboxes, whereas the public information store (Pub.edb) is used for public folders.
-The JET database engine performs disk catching and is also responsible for maintaining the disk structure for Exchange Server.
+MS Exchange Server has two fundamental components, i.e., the Information Store and the JET Database Engine.
+The Information Store consists of two databases, namely 'Priv.edb' and 'Pub.edb'.
+The private information store database (Priv.edb) is responsible for managing user mailboxes, whereas the public information store (Pub.edb) is used for Public Folders.
+The JET database engine performs disk caching and is also responsible for maintaining the disk structure for Exchange Server.

-When you try to mount 'Priv.edb' to Exchange Server after a dirty shutdown, you come across the following error message:
+When you try to mount 'Priv.edb' after a dirty shutdown, you may come across the following error message:

-The error indicates that the database is not cleanly detached form the transaction log stream.
-As a result, the database files are not properly updated.
-The next time you start the database, Exchange Server searches the log files for missing data.
-If the log files are missing, the database cannot be mounted and requires you to repair the Exchange server.
+The Dirty Shutdown error indicates that the database is inconsistent and probably corrupt as the database file was not properly updated.
+Thus, the next time when you start the database, Exchange Server searches the log files for missing data.
+If the log files are missing, the database cannot be mounted.
+In such a case, you need to repair the Exchange database.

 Eseutil is a command-line utility that can be used to defragment an Exchange database offline, verify the database integrity, and repair a damaged database.
-The utility can be found in the \EXCHSRVR\BIN directory.
+The utility can be found in the C:\Program Files\Microsoft\Exchange Server\V15\Bin directory.